sskorol/minipupper-teleop/README.md

 ### Installation

+The following [ROS image](https://drive.google.com/file/d/1Mk_bSmIvnN8EIzB8IilS9M4pofTUH9r2/view?usp=sharing) already comes with all the required drivers pre-installed.
+Just flash it to SD card and you are almost ready to go.

 Check the [official guide](https://docs.docker.com/engine/install/ubuntu/) if you don't have Docker yet.
 Note that you need both `docker` and `docker-compose` CLI tools installed on MiniPupper.

 Clone the source code: